Talks and Poster Presentations (with Proceedings-Entry):

 "Bitcoin-Compatible Virtual Channels";

-accepted as talk for: IEEE Symposium on Security and Privacy,
+Talk: IEEE Symposium on Security and Privacy,

 - 2021-05-27; in: "42nd IEEE Symposium on Security and Privacy",